Triple Chocolate Cream Pie! Why have just one flavor of chocolate cream when you can have them all? And those candied cocoa nibs, yummmm!

 - Refrigerate the assembled pie for at least 3 hours or until thoroughly chilled and set.

-- Whip the cream with the confectioner's sugar and rum (or vanilla).
+- Whip 16 oz heavy cream with 3 tablespoons confectioner’s sugar and 2 teaspoons rum (or vanilla).
 Spread the cream onto the chilled filling.
 Sprinkle with the optional candied cocoa nibs or with chocolate curls or sprinkles.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.